What Are Dental Onlays?

 Are There Risks To Getting Dental Onlays?

 It is uncommon to experience complications from a dental onlay.
 However, this procedure carries similarly minimal risks to dental crowns and fillings.
-There is the potential for allergic reaction to the dental anesthetic.
+There is the potential for an allergic reaction to the dental anesthetic.
 If you’ve had a cavity filled in the past and tolerated the anesthetic injection without any reaction, you can feel confident getting your dental onlay.
 There is a risk of prolonged sensitivity in the treated tooth, though this side effect usually lasts only a week or two.
 Because our onlays are made with high-quality dental porcelain, there is no risk of allergy to the restoration itself.
 However, there is a risk that the porcelain could crack.
-Taking good care of your teeth and not chewing on hard foods or objects can help avoid this.
+Taking good care of your teeth and not chewing hard foods or objects can help prevent this.

 Can I Eat Normally With Dental Onlays?